SMTorg/smt-design-space-ext/README.md

 ## 🔍 What It Does

 - **Hierarchical variables**: Support for nested conditional variables (e.g., a rotor configuration branch that only activates when `use_rotor = yes`).
-- **Mixed types**: Handles continuous, integer, categorical, meta and indicator variables uniformly.
+- **Mixed types**: Handles continuous, integer or categorical variables uniformly.
 - **Conditional activation**: Meta-variables powerfully control lower-level variable activation based on context.
 - **Graph-based design space representation**: Clean and intuitive implementation of complex, branching designs.
 - **Extensible subtress**: Easily add new types or layers of conditional logic.